rom-rb/rom-rb.org/source/doc-pages/tutorials/rails/task-mapper.md

 end
 ```

-With an entity class defined we can simply instruct the task mapper to use it:
+With an entity class defined we can simply instruct the task mapper to use it.

 ``` ruby
 # app/mappers/tasks.rb

 ROM.mappers do
   define(:tasks) do
     model Task